AdobeDocs/campaign-web.en/help/v8/audience/segment-builder.md

 ---
 # Define an audience with the rule builder {#segment-builder}

+>[!CONTEXTUALHELP]
+>id="acw_homepage_card5"
+>title="Target audiences"
+>abstract="Building a delivery target has never been easier!
+With our latest rule builder, you now have the ability to define filtering criteria for recipients or any other targeting dimension from the database.
+Take advantage of your Adobe Experience Platform audience to further refine your target audience and maximize your campaign's impact."

 This section describes how to create an audience when designing a new email.
 The created audience can only be used in this email.

 The rule builder allows you to define the population targeted by your message by filtering data contained in the database.
 If you want to select an existing audience, refer to this [section](add-audience.md).